c1dn3y/HackTheBox-Markdown-Clipper/README.md

 Navigate to any HackTheBox Enterprise module page with code blocks, then either:

-- **Hover** over a code block and click the 📋 button that appears //maybe one day this will work
 - **Right-click** anywhere inside a code block and choose *📋 Copy as Markdown*
 - **Select specific lines** inside a code block, then right-click and choose *📋 Copy as Markdown* to copy only the selected portion